HaotingZhou/HaotingZhou.github.io/_pages/about.md

 I am transfixed by **computational neuroscience**, particularly the intersection of **bio-inspired algorithms** and **robotic systems**.
 My current research focuses on understanding and modeling how biological systems — especially insect visual circuits — perform robust and efficient perception in real time, and on applying these principles to real-world artificial systems.

-Currently, my work focus on:
+Currently, my work focuses on:
 - **Biologically-Plausible Visual Algorithms**: Developing neural models inspired by insect vision for motion perception, particularly looming detection.
 - **Collision Detection in Robotic Systems**: Creating lightweight solutions for collision avoidance in complex and dynamic natural environments.
 - **Embedded and Real-Time Implementation**: Designing neural algorithms that are efficient enough to run on extremely resource-constrained embedded platforms, supporting real-time interaction and safety in micro mobile robots.